1. These terms

 7.7 When you become responsible for the goods.
 A product which is goods will be your responsibility from the time we deliver the product to the address you gave us or you.

 7.8 When you own goods.
-You own a product which is goods once we have received payment in full.
+You own a product which is goods once we have delivered it to you.

 7.9 What will happen if you do not give required information to us.
 We may need certain information from you so that we can supply the products to you.
 If so, this will have been stated in the description of the products on our website.
 We will contact you to ask for this information.
 If you do not give us this information within a reasonable time of us asking for it, or if you give us incomplete or incorrect information, we may either end the contract (and clause 10.2 will apply) or make an additional charge of a reasonable sum to compensate us for any extra work that is required as a result.
 We will not be responsible for supplying the products late or not supplying any part of them if this is caused by you not giving us the information we need within a reasonable time of us asking for it.